Topics

 Specific topics

-Eric O'Neill is a lawyer, a consultant for security and a top speaker.
-In 2001, O'Neill assisted the FBI in capturing the most famous spy in the United States: Robert Hanssen; a noteworthy incident that prompted the celebrated "Breach" thriller, featuring Ryan Philippe as O'Neill.
-Today, Eric O'Neill has turned his focus towards data protection and cybersecurity while directing the leading research and security firm, Georgetown Group.
-He is also Carbon Black's National Security Strategist, the pioneer in next generation endpoint protection.
+Eric O’Neill is an attorney, security consultant and keynote speaker in cyber security.
+In 2001, O’Neill helped the FBI capture the most notorious spy in the US: Robert Hanssen; a remarkable event that inspired the acclaimed thriller “Breach”, starring Ryan Philippe as O'Neill.
+Currently, Eric O’Neill has shifted his career in security towards data protection and cybersecurity as he runs The Georgetown Group, a premier investigative and security consultancy, and is the National Security Strategist for Carbon Black, the leader in next-generation endpoint protection.

 Conference topics